gluonhq/client-samples/README.md

 * Install the Java 11 based GraalVM 19.3.0: download the appropriate Community Edition archive from [https://github.com/oracle/graal/releases](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-19.3.0), and unpack it like you would any other JDK.

 * Configure the runtime environment.
-Set GRAALVM_HOME environment variable to the GraalVM installation directory, for example:
+Set GRAALVM_HOME environment variable to the GraalVM installation directory.

-    `export GRAALVM_HOME=/path-to-your-graalvm`
+For example:

+    export GRAALVM_HOME=/path-to-your-graalvm

 On macOS, point the variable to the Home sub-directory:

-    `export GRAALVM_HOME=/path-to-your-graalvm/Contents/Home`
+    export GRAALVM_HOME=/path-to-your-graalvm/Contents/Home

-*  Set JAVA_HOME to point to the GraalVM installation directory, for example:
+*  Set JAVA_HOME to point to the GraalVM installation directory.

-    `export JAVA_HOME=$GRAALVM_HOME`
+For example:

+    export JAVA_HOME=$GRAALVM_HOME

-* Install the native-image tool using `gu install`:
+* Install the native-image tool.

+Using `gu install`:

-   `${GRAALVM_HOME}/bin/gu install native-image`
+    ${GRAALVM_HOME}/bin/gu install native-image

 ### Build using Maven